Non Recurring Engineering / NRE Calculator

 The fees charged by an industrial design firm will vary depending on location, reputation, size, and complexity of the product.

-Here at TITOMA, we focus on embedded electronics, and our typical Mechanical Design budget ranges from 10k to 15k.
+Here at TITOMA, we focus on embedded electronics, and our typical NRE fee for Mechanical Design ranges from 10k to 15k.

 For embedded electronic devices, a microcontroller such as STM32 or PIC 32 is required to get the product to function.